archcoding-books/papers/storage/bigtable/bigtable.md

 ### Compression
 Clients can control whether or not the SSTables for a locality group are compressed, and if so, which com pression format is used.
 The user-specified compres sion format is applied to each SSTable block (whose size is controllable via a locality group specific tuning pa rameter).
 Although we lose some space by compress ing each block separately, we benefit in that small por tions of an SSTable can be read without decompress ing the entire file.
 Many clients use a two-pass custom compression scheme.
-The first pass uses Bentley and McIlroy’s scheme [6], which compresses long common strings across a large window.
+The first pass uses Bentley and
+McIlroy’s scheme [6], which compresses long common strings across a large window.
 The second pass uses a fast compression algorithm that looks for repetitions in a small 16 KB window of the data.
-Both compression passes are very fast(cid:151)they encode at 100(cid:150)200 MB/s, and decode at 400(cid:150)1000 MB/s on modern machines.
+Both compression passes are very fast---they encode at 100(cid:150)200 MB/s, and decode at 400-1000 MB/s on modern machines.
 Even though we emphasized speed instead of space re duction when choosing our compression algorithms, this two-pass compression scheme does surprisingly well.
 For example,